 Marriage is a funny union of opposition and struggle, laughter and unity.
 It’s a mixed-up mess of good and bad and at times an incredible masterpiece.
 It’s both parties coming together as one, but without Him in the center of a marriage, it is fire–a consuming fire.

 Time and gravity change us.
-Our spouses may not look exactly like they did the day we married them, but hopefully, we see them more beautiful or more honorable now than then.
+Our spouses may not look exactly like they did the day we married them, but hopefully, we see them as more beautiful or more honorable now than then.

 The word for fire in Hebrew is “esh.”
-Click the link to listen to the word and see it written in the Hebrew.
+Click the link to listen to the word and see it written in Hebrew.
 Fire in Hebrew

 The word for man in Hebrew is ‘ee-sh’ and woman is ‘eesha.’
-Both words have fire in them and when you place them together and the two become one, you have Fire-(Yah-or God) Fire.
+Both words have fire in them, and when you place them together and the two become one, you have Fire-(Yah-or God) Fire.
 He is in the center.
 When both parties are prideful, stubborn, and self-seeking—placing themselves above Abba, above their spouses, then you have a whole bunch of hot tempers and fiery flames, fighting to be right and in control.
-Or perhaps one spouse is a believer and the other one isn’t much on board?
+Or perhaps one spouse is a believer, and the other one isn’t much on board?
 One wants a spiritual life, the other not so much.
 This too is causing one of the parties involved to not be able to fulfill their destiny as they should.
 Sadly, we can devour each other with our fire, instead of Abba’s fire.
 All this fire can turn our relationships icy cold.

-Most the time we want things in this life that never bring us joy, peace, fulfillment, or anything worth fighting for.
+Most of the time we want things in this life that never bring us joy, peace, fulfillment, or anything worth fighting for.